jordanHolleman/CrazyChatClub/README.md

 Ensure you have a valid device or emulation connected.

 Press Run in Android Studio.
+There may be errors such that the debugger may ask you to update Gradle.
+Do this, and run again.